City That Never Sleeps: Plot

-Hayes Stewart has obtained incriminating evidence on Penrod Biddel and is having an affair with Biddel’s wife Lydia (Marie Windsor).
+Hayes Stewart has obtained incriminating evidence on Penrod Biddel and is having an affair with Biddel’s wife, Lydia (Marie Windsor).
 Stewart shoots the lawyer and he and Lydia escape, running to the nightclub where Angel Face dances.
 Having discovered Biddel's agreement with Johnny to take him out of the state, Stewart calls the police asking to meet with Officer Kelly.
 Johnny's father takes the call and, mistaking the father for the son, Stewart shoots Kelly Sr., who dies in his son's arms.

 Stewart takes Lydia and Stubby and escapes but can't get far because of the police closing in.
 He shoots Lydia dead in front of the nightclub window where the Mechanical Man is performing.
 He stays close by, unsure if the Mechanical Man is a real man or an automaton; if he is real he intends to kill him.
 Gregg Warren, the Mechanical Man, is in love with Angel Face, and thinks he can bait the killer for Johnny.
 This sense of honor, and his father's murder, makes clear to Johnny what he really holds valuable in his life.
-As Gregg Warren performs in the window, Angel Face declares her love for him causing the Mechanical Man to shed a tear.
+As Gregg Warren performs in the window, Angel Face says from the side of window that she wants to dream like he does, and to do a husband and wife act he had previously suggested to her, intimating that she loves him - causing the Mechanical Man to shed a tear.
 Hayes Stewart sees that he is indeed a real man and shoots, revealing his hideout.
-Stewart beats up Stubby.
+Stewart pistol-whips Stubby.
 Johnny Kelly goes after Stewart and, after a chase along an elevated railroad track and a fight, Stewart is electrocuted on the live rail and falls to his death.
 Johnny considers what has happened this eventful night, re-evaluates his priorities in life, and is reconciled with his wife.
 The mysterious Sgt.
 Joe has disappeared.